kurtosis-tech/kurtosis-testsuite-starter-pack/README.md

 1. Clone this repo's `master` branch: `git clone --single-branch --branch master $THIS_REPO_URL`
 1. View [the supported languages](https://github.com/kurtosis-tech/kurtosis-libs/blob/master/supported-languages.txt) and choose the language you'd like your testsuite in
 1. Run `bootstrap/bootstrap.sh` and follow the helptext instructions to bootstrap your repo
-1. If, you see error messages after running your new testsuite, check out [the guide for debugging failed tests](https://docs.kurtosistech.com/kurtosis-core/debugging-failed-tests) which contains solutions to common issues.
+1. If you see error messages after running your new testsuite, check out [the guide for debugging failed tests](https://docs.kurtosistech.com/kurtosis-core/debugging-failed-tests) which contains solutions to common issues.
 If this still doesn't resolve your issue, feel free to ask for help in [the Kurtosis Discord server](https://discord.gg/6Jjp9c89z9)
 1. If all tests are passing, you can [proceed to customizing your testsuite](https://docs.kurtosistech.com/kurtosis-core/testsuite-customization).

 Developing On This Repo